BOBONA/ZeroSumBaseball/README.md

 ## Limitations
 - Our model is currently oblivious to plays that happen on field, besides the number of bases achieved by the runner and whether the batter gets out.
-This is significant part of the game that we are ignoring. ↓↓
+This is a significant part of the game that we are ignoring. ↓↓

 - The Kaggle dataset does have limited information on at-bat events, but it's not clear how to incorporate this into our model.
 We can learn a distribution of field results given a